jhingalv/2asir-dhcp-server-client/README.md

 ## Practice Objective

-Set up a virtualized environment with three virtual machines, using Vagrant in a Linux environment.
+Set up a virtualized environment with three virtual machines, using Vagrant in a Linux environment, using Ansible for provision.
 The virtual machines must comply with the next requirements:

 - **DHCP Server (sv)** that assigns network configurations automatically.
 - **Client 1 (c1)** that receives its network configuration via DHCP.
 - **Client 2 (c2)** that gets a fixed IP address based on its MAC address.
+- Ansible replaces the provision files for the playbook.yml.

 ## Prerequisites